 The newest issue of Outlook featues highlights of the Science Education and Research Center now rising on Main Campus; the critical role advisors play in helping students reach their goals; the college's impressive metrics and milestones 2007-2012; and one of CST's longest funded-research lists ever.

-You can also read a special message from Acting Dean Michael Klein and a first-person account of conferencing with dozens of Nobel Laureates; learn about new faculty members and student achievements; and scan news and notes from every CST department.
+You can also read a special message from Dean Michael Klein and a first-person account of conferencing with dozens of Nobel Laureates; learn about new faculty members and student achievements; and scan news and notes from every CST department.

 The spring 2012 issue of Touchpoint covers the soon-to-break-ground Science Education and Research Center, this year's student URP Symposium winners, the emerging model system green anole lizard and web-based lizardbase project and "chemistry on a plate," a profile of alumnus Jim Guare, who after a successufl career at Merck is now taking on a new career.
 Also: a message from Dean Dai, the list of Distinguished Faculty and Student Award winners, a TUteach update and photos from winter graduation.

 This issue of Outlook, CST's annual alumni magazine, features stories on the Computer & Information Sciences Department; tech commercialization and multidisciplinary research throughout the college; new faculty; class notes and an Honor Roll of Donors.
 You can also read a special message from Dean Hai-Lung Dai; meet alumni Marcda Hilaire, Joseph Allegra and Mirza Ahmed and learn more about our award-winning students and professors.